 Students are required to participate in COVID testing.
 City Schools has a free, convenient, and effective in-school testing program to respond to coronavirus infections and help keep school communities safe.

-- Diagnostic tests for staff and eligible students with symptoms
+- Diagnostic tests for students with symptoms

-Testing for exposed individuals is now available for ALL COVID exposures, inside and outside of school.
-If you believe that your student was exposed to COVID, simply call your school and request "test to stay" testing at your school.
-Your child will be provided with in-school or take-home rapid tests so they can remain in school.
+Rapid antigen tests are available for students who believe they may have been exposed to COVID, whether inside or outside of school.
+If you believe that your student was exposed to COVID, simply call their school and request "test to stay" testing at the school.
+Your child will be provided with an in-school or take-home rapid test so they can remain in school.
+Anyone who tests negative can stay in school.
 Please note, your child will be required to mask for 10 days after exposure.

 * A student is a close contact if they have been within three feet of a person with COVID for 15 minutes or more.
-An adult is a close contact if they have been within six feet of a person with COVID for 15 minutes or more.

 Browse below to find more detail about COVID testing requirements and practices, as well as recent updates to in-school testing.
 Can’t find the answer to your specific question?
 Email firstname.lastname@example.org.

 City Schools provides tests free at school for anyone who develops COVID symptoms during the school day.

 If you do not want your child to get tested at school, you can opt out.
 In this case, you will be required to get COVID testing for your child in line with City Schools’ policies and submit proof of testing to their school.
 If you do not do so, your child can be excluded from school activities (like playing on sports teams).
 Keep in mind that if you opt out, you must arrange to get your child tested any time they have COVID symptoms or were exposed to a confirmed COVID case.
 These COVID tests may be done by a medical provider or you may use at-home testing with a rapid test kit to meet the "opt-out" requirements.